MicrosoftDocs/power-automate-docs/articles/mobile/notifications.md

 ---
 title: Receive notifications in the Power Automate mobile app
-description: Learn how to receive notifications in the Microsoft Power Automate mobile app for Android and the Power Automate mobile app for iOS.
+description: Learn how to receive notifications in the Microsoft Power Automate mobile app.
 services: ''
 suite: flow
 documentationcenter: na